Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise, front-loads the core purpose, and provides a separate tip for additional context.
+The description is concise, front-loads the purpose, and uses a tip to highlight key details.
 Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.